tarponjargon/webpack-bootstrap-flask/README.md

 ## Configuration
 As previously mentioned, the front-end and back-end apps have to be configured separately.
 Back-end app config variables can be specified in`config/config.py` (note separate blocks for each environment).

 Config variables for the front-end app are specified in `config/default.js` (vars shared across all environments), `config/development.js`, `config/staging.js`, and `config/production.js`.
+SCSS variables are specified in `src/scss/_variables.scss`.

 <a  name="testing"></a>
 ## Testing